 Temporary Positions.
 Temporary positions should be used as needed, and only as budgeted and approved.
-These positions should be assigned to appropriate pay ranges by the Department Director, in conjunction with Human Resources.
-For both first time and rehired seasonal employees, the pay rate should be determined at the start of each season or assignment staying within the amount budgeted by the department for that year.
+These positions should be assigned to appropriate pay ranges-schedules/ranges as determined by the Department Director, in conjunction with Human Resources.
+For both first time first-time and rehired seasonal employees, the pay rate should be determined at the start of each season or assignment staying within the amount budgeted by the department for that year.